Australian Tourist Visa Application for Filipinos

-Payment page will be prompted after sending in the application.
-The base application charge for Visitor Visa (subclass 600) is AUD 135.
+Payment page will prompt after sending in the application.
+The base application charge for Visitor Visa (subclass 600) is AU$ 135.
 Acceptable cards are Visa, MasterCard, American Express, JCB and Diners Club International.
 A surcharge fee will apply.
 The surcharge will also apply to debit cards when making payments online.

 An acknowledgement receipt will be sent via email after the payment.

 DIBP doesn’t require buying plane tickets in advance before applying for a visa.
 I actually had my onward ticket already when I sent in my application but I opted not to include it in my supporting documents.
-A cover letter stating your itinerary and purpose of visit in Australia can also be submitted.
+Applicants can also submit a cover letter stating the itinerary and purpose of visit in Australia.

 The standard processing time for a Visitor Visa (subclass 600) is thirty days.
-I didn’t hear anything from the DIBP after the acknowledgement receipt until after thirty-three days when they sent in the visa grant in my email account.
+I didn’t hear anything from the DIBP after the acknowledgement receipt.
+It was only until after thirty-three days when the embassy sent the visa grant to my email account.
 The application status in my ImmiAccount also changed to finalised stating that my visa was granted.

 If you haven’t received anything from DIBP after thirty days, you may follow up to verify your visa status through Visa Entitlement Verification Online (VEVO).
 This provides an online service to check the visa details, entitlements and status.